brocaar/chirpstack-docs/content/install/quick-install.md

 ```

 Set up your configuration (only the most important settings are addressed here)
-by changing the configuration file `/etc/default/lora-app-server`:
+by changing the configuration file `/etc/lora-app-server/lora-app-server.toml`:

-* `POSTGRES_DSN` - The URL to the postgres server.
+* `postgresql.dsn` - The URL to the postgres server.
 Add `username:password@`
   to the URL. e.g., `postgres://loraserver_as:dbpassword@localhost/loraappserver?sslmode=disable`.
   Be careful with this setting.
 It is easy to get wrong, and can produce a number
   of different error messages.
-* `DB_AUTOMIGRATE` - Leave this set to true, as it only takes a moment to run
+* `postgresql.automigrate` - Leave this set to true, as it only takes a moment to run
   at server startup, and ensures that database changes will always be applied
   with each upgrade.
+* `application_server.integration.mqtt.username` and
-* `MQTT_USERNAME` and `MQTT_PASSWORD` - since the MQTT server is publicly
+  `application_server.integration.mqtt.password` - since the MQTT server is publicly
   accessible (so [LoRa Gateway Bridge](/lora-gateway-bridge/) instances can
   send data), it is best to have a username and password for the server here.
   These credentials were the ones set up in the *Mosquitto authentication* step.
-* `BIND` - The port that serves up the api server.
+* `application_server.api.bind` - The port that serves up the api server.
 This should be
   `localhost:8001` as [LoRa Server](/loraserver/) is on the same system.
-* `HTTP_BIND` - The port that serves up the public api server used by the web UI.
+* `application_server.external_api.bind` - The port that serves up the public api
-  This is usually `0.0.0.0:8080` to enable access from all network interfaces,
+  server used by the web UI.
+This is usually `0.0.0.0:8080` to enable access from all
-  but can be limited to a specific interface if desired.
+  network interfaces, but can be limited to a specific interface if desired.
-* `HTTP_TLS_CERT` and `HTTP_TLS_KEY` - These settings point to the certificate
+* `application_server.external_api.tls_cert` and `application_server.external_api.tls_key` - These settings point to the certificate
   and key files and support SSL on the web ui REST interface and the public
   gRPC interface.
 Since users log into the system via these interfaces from
   remote systems, these settings are very important.
 Note that default files
   are shipped with the software package, but they should be replaced for security.
-* `JWT_SECRET` - a secret value used to generate the JWT returned as part of
+* `application_server.external_api.jwt_serect` - a secret value used to generate the JWT returned as part of
   the login process, and is used again to verify the validity of the token.
   This can be a classic password, or it could be a generated value such as one
   generated by the command `openssl rand -base64 32`.
-* `PW_HASH_ITERATIONS` - The number of iterations to use to generate a password
+* `general.password_hash_iterations` - The number of iterations to use to generate a password
   hash.
 The goal is to have enough iterations that generation takes a second
   (and so verification takes a second) making brute force login attacks painful
   to the attacker.
 The default is a good place to start, but finding a good